ably-labs/Ableye/README.md

 If the unsubscribe function is then called, the channel state remains `ATTACHED` even though its been unsubscribed.
 I was expecting the state to change to something else as it's no longer attached.

+### Documentation

+It looks like the tool tip for `channel.Presence.Get` says `Get returns a list of current members on the channel, attaching the channel first is needed.` However it seems that trying to get presence on a channel which has status `INITIALIZED` will automatically change the channel status to `ATTACHED` so the statement that attaching the channel first might not be true.

+### Get Presence
+It feels like sometimes an async call to get presence returns presence, but sometimes it does not.
+Could there be a race condition bug here?